 The state is both helping consumers by giving an assurance of quality in how and where the food is grown and produced, while also promoting local producers who are meeting these safety and environmental guidelines.
-Win, win.

-So now, when you’re in the store you won’t have to wonder if the produce before you was flown in from 3,000 miles away or not AND you get a guarantee of quality practices both from a safety and environmental standpoint.
+So now when you’re in the store you won’t have to wonder if the produce before you was flown in from 3,000 miles away or not AND you get a guarantee of quality practices both from a safety and environmental standpoint.

 Besides learning all there is to know about onions (best tip of the day: mushy, soft “tops” means the onion is likely rotten in the center, pick the dried out ones instead!) and standing in an onion warehouse that resembled the ball pit at gymnastics (or McDonalds play place) just on a 1000x larger scale, we were all sent home with a 10 pound bag of onions to play with.

 It was actually hard for me to come up with an idea of what to make with onions that really showcased the onion!
-So often, they’re just one of the building blocks of a recipe, not the main component.
+Besides this guide on how to cut an onion, they’re always just the building blocks of a recipe, not the main component.

 Well, these whole roasted onions change that.